pgspider/sqlite_fdw/README.md

 - `sqlite_fdw` only supports `ARRAY` const, for example, `ANY (ARRAY[1, 2, 3])` or `ANY ('{1, 2 ,3}')`. `Sqlite_fdw` does not support `ARRAY` expression, for example, `ANY (ARRAY[c1, 1, c1+0])`.
 For `ANY(ARRAY)` clause, `sqlite_fdw` deparses it using `IN` operator.
 - For `sum` function of SQLite, output of `sum(bigint)` is `integer` value.
 If input values are big, the overflow error may occurs on SQLite because it overflow within the range of signed 64bit.
 For PostgreSQL, it can calculate as over the precision of `bigint`, so overflow does not occur.
 - SQLite promises to preserve the 15 most significant digits of a floating point value.
 The big value which exceed 15 most significant digits may become different value after inserted.
+- SQLite does not support `Numeric` type as PostgreSQL.
+Therefore, it does not allow to store numbers with too high precision and scale.
+Error out of range occurs.

 Contributing
 ------------